 7. Spanish Steps (Scalinata di Trinità dei Monti)

 The Spanish Steps connect Piazza de Spagna at the bottom with Piazza Trinità dei Monti at the top.
+The famous stairway was completed in 1725.
 There’s not much to do here but grab a seat on the steps, relax for a bit, and people watch.

 For literature fans, The Keats – Shelley House is located just to the right if you’re facing the steps.
 It’s a memorial house and museum dedicated to poets John Keats and Percy Bysshe Shelley.